Auditioning from Home (Alone)

 What tone does this imply?

-Questions?
+Have questions about the set up or need clarification?
 Ask agent or casting director

 ———